 - New branch lines shall be connected to existing mains with full size tees.
+Full size resilient seat gate valves shall be provided on the branch line as well as the downstream side of the tee and the upstream side of the tee.
+Coordinate valve locations with the Energy & Utilities Department.
+All valves with the operating nut greater than 24" below grade shall be provided with valve extensions.
 Pre-insulated ball valves for steel piping and resilient seated gate valves rated for 250 psi at 250°F for all other piping shall be provided on the branch line as well as the downstream side of the tee. - For steel piping systems, the jacket shall be extruded HDPE with a minimum wall thickness of 125 mils on pipe up to 12" and 150 mils for larger pipe and a water stop between each section of carrier pipe.
 All HDPE on any project shall be provided by the same manufacturer.
 The jacket shall be pressure tested prior to backfilling.
-A leak detection wire shall be provided inside the jacket. - For steel piping systems, pre-insulated/direct-buried pipe, the insulation shall be rated for at least 250°F regardless of the actual temperature of the fluid. - The back fill material shall be VDOT Sand Type A (preferred) or VDOT #10 (stone dust). - Consult with Energy & Utilities for additional information and requirements.
+A leak detection wire shall be provided inside the jacket. - For steel piping systems, pre-insulated/direct-buried pipe, the insulation shall be rated for at least 250°F regardless of the actual temperature of the fluid. - The back fill material shall be VDOT Sand Type A (preferred) or VDOT #10 (stone dust). - For steel piping, 100% of welds shall be X-Ray weld tested. - See 4.11 Flushing Requirements for heating water flushing requirements. - Consult with Energy & Utilities for additional information and requirements.